mmgen/mmgen-wallet/doc/wiki/using-mmgen/Getting-Started-with-MMGen.md

 With the `-o hincog` option, incognito wallet data can be created and hidden at a specified offset in a file or partition in a single convenient operation, with the random file being created automatically if necessary.
-Here’s how you’d create a 1GB file 'random.dat' and hide a wallet in it at offset 123456789:
+Here’s how you’d create a 1GB file `random.dat` and hide a wallet in it at offset `123456789`:

 	$ mmgen-walletconv -k -o hincog -J random.dat,123456789 89ABCDEF-87654321[256,5].mmdat
 	...